-- Protecting and restoring riparian and naturalized vegetation areas; recommended as an organizing principle and key component in the 2010 plan it is a high priority in the 2020 plan. - Proposed new limits to the off-leash area are proposed in both plans. - Completing vegetation inventories and hydrological and soil studies are recommended in both plans. (the On-Site Drainage/Stormwater Management section is similar in both plans). - Existing trails/paths are proposed to be on-leash trails complete with benches, garbage receptacles, distance markers, interpretive signs and drinking fountain in both plans. (fitness stations have been installed since 2010, albeit not separated from dogs). - Proposed signage for wayfinding/communication is recommended in both plans. - Creating picnic and group use opportunities in the park was recommended in 2010; it is now a priority. - Grass area management recommendations remain the same.
+- Protecting and restoring riparian and naturalized vegetation areas; recommended as an organizing principle and key component in the 2010 plan it is a high priority in the 2020 plan. - Proposed new limits to the off-leash area are proposed in both plans. - Completing vegetation inventories and hydrological and soil studies are recommended in both plans. (the On-Site Drainage/Stormwater Management section is similar in both plans). - On-leash trails complete with benches, garbage receptacles, distance markers, interpretive signs and drinking fountain are proposed in both plans. (fitness stations have been installed since 2010, albeit not separated from dogs). - Proposed signage for wayfinding/communication is recommended in both plans. - Creating picnic and group use opportunities in the park was recommended in 2010; it is now a priority. - Grass area management recommendations remain the same.
 The loop trail was raised and upgraded in 2018, a recommendation in the Grass Areas section of the 2010 report. - Managing vegetation in the park is a high priority in 2020; vegetation management recommendations, and recommended wetland and riparian species remain the same as in 2010. - Recommendations for service updates are substantially similar in both plans.
 Water has been provided to the community gardens and a temporary washroom (port-a-potty) was installed in August 2019 and has yet to be removed.

-Major differences between the 2010 and 2020 plan are:
+Notable differences between 2010 and 2020 survey responses and proposed action:

-- Parking improvement/expansion is a priority in 2020.
-The parking area has been paved since 2010 but is too small to accommodate demand, particularly since installation of the pump track.
-Parking falls in View Royal's Natural Watercourses and Shoreline Development Permit Area and encroaches on the western neighbour's property. - Installing a permanent washroom is a priority in 2020 - Additional walking paths continue to be of interest but are not a priority in the 2020 plan.
-Paths could, however, be introduced at any time if they do not impact riparian zones or drainage, or disrupt designated activity spaces. - Proposed boundaries of dedicated community space (off-leash area) and flexible community space have been changed in the 2020 plan.
-The proposed boundaries in the 2010 plan were not implemented. - In the 2020 plan elevated viewing platforms are reduced from 3 to 1. - There is no bridge in the 2020 plan.
+- Parking improvement/expansion was of no concern in 2010 but identified in 2020 as a priority.
+At the 2020 public open house, discussion around how to address expanded parking was contentious and the consultant team, through the Director of Development Services, asked Council to provide direction. - As per a July 21, 2020, Council directive, parking will not be expanded on the park property at this time.
+Staff have been directed to explore the opportunity to use the View Royal Elementary School parking lot

-- There are no playground improvement recommendations in the 2020 plan.
+- outside of school hours, when there is likely to be the highest demand for parking in the park. - Desire for a permanent washroom was minimally mentioned in 2010 but identified as a priority in 2020; a washroom is included in the plan. - Additional walking paths continue to be of interest and, as per a July 21, 2020 directive from Council, an off-leash path will be added to the north field.
+Additional paths are not identified in the Plan but may be introduced at any time if they do not impact riparian zones or drainage or disrupt designated activity spaces. - Proposed boundaries of a dedicated off-leash area are proposed in the 2020 plan and include most of the north field inside the current perimeter pathway.
+This is included in the July 21st directive from Council noted above.
+The proposed boundaries in the 2010 plan were not implemented. - In the 2020 plan proposed elevated viewing platforms are reduced from 3 to 1. - The bridge proposed in the 2010 plan has been removed in the 2020 plan. - There are no playground improvement recommendations in the 2020 plan.
 Improvements were made in 2018 albeit not as suggested in the 2010 plan. - There are no community garden recommendations the 2020 plan.
 Since 2010, 49 garden plots, a shed and a soil/compost area have been constructed.